kamilaworonicz-ba/physics-product-launch/README.md

 ## 📈 Results

-**7% of physics teachers in Poland chose the series in the 2023 adoption round.** This figure refers to teachers, not students.
+**7% of physics teachers in Poland chose the series in the 2023 adoption round.** This figure refers to teachers, not students. <br>
+*Update (added 2026-09-25): in the 2026 adoption round, the series reached ~10% national adoption among physics teachers — up from 7% in 2023, its first cycle.*

 The launch brought together research with **1,150+ teachers**, feedback from **10+ focus groups** and a team of **9+ contributors** across content, design and production.